scala/scala-lang/blog/_posts/2023-01-31-scala-center-2023-roadmap.md

 absence of incompatibilities between library dependencies is the cornerstone of a seamless Scala ecosystem.
 We have implemented a prototype of a new tool to detect incompatibilities between two versions of a program (like [MiMa](https://github.com/lightbend/mima), but based on the TASTy representation of programs instead of JVM bytecode).
+We explained [here](https://github.com/scalacenter/tasty-mima#motivation) why we need this tool in addition to the classic MiMa.
 Our work is based on [TASTy Query](https://github.com/scalacenter/tasty-query), which will be the basis of tools to perform static analysis of Scala programs (it is already used by the Metals debugger).